Gaurav-github-09/Project-Digital-Timer/README.md

 -----------------------------------------------------------------------------

-The app has the following functionalities
+This app will have the following functionalities

 - The default timer limit value is 25 minutes
 - When the **Start** button is clicked,